nazariyg/Solr-5-for-django-haystack/README.md

 ### 3. Override `django-haystack` default template for `schema.xml`

-* Grab `solr.xml` file in this repository and put it into your Django project where `django-haystack` will be able to locate the template, such as:
+* Grab `solr.xml` file from this repository and put it into your Django project where `django-haystack` will be able to locate the template, such as:

 ```
 <project_name>/templates/search_configuration/solr.xml